 - It means you can measure against the right criteria

-Assessing a campaign as either strategic or tactical dictates how you measure its success.
+Assessing as either strategic or tactical dictates how you measure its success and your experiential marketing campaign ROI.
 Your campaign may effectively communicate the best aspects of your brand to consumers, but if you measure it by its immediate sales impact, your results might look disappointing.

 Shaping your goals